rei/f5vpn-client/README.md

 This software is licensed under GPLv3+.
 See `COPYING` for more details.

 ## Changelog

+2015-10-05
+- Update Makefile and installation instructions to support Mac OS X 10.11 which disallows writing to /usr/{sbin,bin}

 2015-04-19
 - Bug fix: Prevent program crash on authentication error